epppt/epppt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<p style="color: #8357aa">I'm looking for a postdoc/research scientist position to round out my research portfolio.
+<p style="background: rgba(120, 194, 87, 0.3)">I'm looking for a postdoc/research scientist position to round out my research portfolio.
 If you have any leads on these positions please let me know!</p>

 Hi there!
 I'm Ei Pa, a postdoctoral associate at <a href="https://www.isri.cmu.edu/">Institute for Software Research (ISR)</a> in Carnegie Mellon’s School of Computer Science, where I'm proudly mentored by <a href="https://herbsleb.org/">James Herbsleb</a>.